verifyica-team/verifyica/LOCKING.md

 - a scope
   - i.e. self / self + children

-Annotations also don't address scenarios when threads created/used in test.
+Annotations also don't address scenarios when threads are created/used in test (i.e. async testing.)

 ## LockManager